jianqih/jq_website/content/_index.md

 ## Biography

-My name is Huang Jianqi, an undergraduate college student from central university of finance and economics.
+My name is Huang Jianqi(Chinese name is 黄建祺), an undergraduate college student from central university of finance and economics.
 I have great interest in programming especially in the field of economics and finance.